mnot/I-D/uri-get-off-my-lawn/draft.md

 Applications and extensions MAY require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an application support 'http' and 'https' URIs.
-However, applications SHOULD NOT preclude the use of other URI schemes in the future, unless they are clearly specific to the nominated schemes.
+However, applications SHOULD NOT preclude the use of other URI schemes in the future, unless they are clearly only usable with the nominated schemes.

 A specification that defines substructure within a URI scheme MUST do so in the defining document for that URI scheme, or by modifying {{BCP115}}.
 The latter approach is not preferred and ought